Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Native Advertising

-In its simplest definition, this is simply paid ads that match the media format that the ads appear in.
+In its simplest definition, native ads are simply paid ads that match the media format in which the ads appear.

 For social media, for example, you'll see ads in your feed that look like social media content, but they will have a "sponsored" mention on the ad.